marangiop/ptox-repo-standards/README.md

 range of options to select from such as `Require a pull request before merging` and `Require approvals`.

 ### Code Quality:
 There are a lot of ways to assess the quality of a software project.
-We propose to review the 3 mains techniques that will you help you with quality control: Continuous Integration (CI), linting and security audit.
+We propose to review the 3 mains techniques that will help you with quality control: Continuous Integration (CI), linting and security audit. help you with quality control: Continuous Integration (CI), linting and security audit.

 #### Continuous Integration